ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/consume-streams.md

 ## Consume streams of documents

-Instead of accumulating documents in memory like in the two previous examples, we can process them in a streaming way.
+Instead of accumulating documents in memory like in the two previous examples, we can process them as a stream.

-ReactiveMongo can be used with several streaming frameworks: [Play Iteratees](http://www.playframework.com/documentation/2.3.x/Iteratees), [Akka Streams](http://akka.io/docs/), custom using `foldWhile`.
+ReactiveMongo can be used with several streaming frameworks: [Play Iteratees](http://www.playframework.com/documentation/2.3.x/Iteratees), [Akka Streams](http://akka.io/docs/), or with custom processors using `foldWhile`.

 ### Play Iteratee

-The Play Iteratee library can work with document stream as following.
+The Play Iteratee library can work with document streams as follows.

 - Get an `Enumerator` of documents from ReactiveMongo.
 This is a producer of data.
 - Run an `Iteratee` (that we build for this purpose), which will consume data and eventually produce a result.